SAFETY ON BOARD

 - Breaks of at least 45 minutes (separable into 15 minutes followed by 30 minutes) should be taken after 4 ½ hours at the latest.

 The compliance with these provisions is subject to continuous monitoring and controls, which are carried out on national and international level via checking tachograpgh records at the road side and at the premises of undertakings.

 Safety starts with our employees.
 Alterini Bus Company uses the Ministery of Transportation's medical certification guidelines to ensure that drivers meet the requirements by industry and government agencies.
 New drivers take part in a training program conducted by older and expert drivers.
 All our drivers work Exclusively for Alterini Bus Company with a regular contract as employees.

 They are perfectly qualified, true professionals, safety conscious and highly trained.
 According to decree-law nr 81/2008 we test our drivers for alcohol and drugs.
 The medical visit is preventive (as a condition of employment) and periodical (every year)

-To guarantee high standard of quality the company invests in the best Motor Coach producers on the market and equipped to our own specifications Our Motor coaches go through frequent maintenance inspections including brake systems, suspension and drive train, a through check of the heating and air conditioning systems, inspection of all tires and a review of oil and air lines.
-We replace critical parts long before necessary
+To ensure high standard of quality we use only the latest, most technologically advanced touring coaches, purchased brand new and equipped to our own specifications.
+Our motor coaches go through frequent maintenance inspections including brake systems, suspension and drive train, a through check of the heating and air conditioning systems, inspection of all tires and a review of oil and air lines.
+We replace critical parts long before necessary.

 Each motor coach is inspected regularly in authorized workshops and undergo an annual Ministry of Transport inspection every 12 months.